lspitzner/iridium/README.md

 - Uploading of both the package itself and the documentation.

-iridium does all testing locally, in contrast to e.g. github's travis.

-The output on errors is certainly not optimal; for example the stackage upper bound checking will print a typical, hard-to-consume cabal hell error message. iridium's aim is only to note _if_ something is wrong.
+The output on errors is certainly not optimal; for example the stackage upper bound checking will print a typical, hard-to-consume cabal error message. iridium's focus is on notifying _if_ something is wrong.

 # Usage